Colorado’s handling of domestic violence

 However, such charges can arise from many other situations that do not involve direct physical contact or violence.
 In Colorado Springs, for example, a local police officer was arrested for suspected domestic violence.
 According to a report in The Gazette, the man allegedly went into his former girlfriend’s home after she had told him not to come there any longer.
 Even with no reports of harm or contact, he was charged with a first degree domestic violence offense and taken off of active duty at his job.

 The broader view of domestic violence

 According to the Domestic Violence Benchbook published by the Colorado Bar, domestic violence can include any number of things.
-These include sexual harassment, destruction of property, animal cruelty, arson and trespassing on private property.
+These include sexual harassment, destruction of property, arson and trespassing on private property.